fallwith/roambi-script/README.md

               --userIds
              user ids

- update      Upload and update a file in the Roambi Repository
+    publish      Refresh a Roambi document
-      Usage: update [options]
+      Usage: publish [options]
         Options:
+              --folder
+             remote folder destination
+              --permission
+             set permissions for new document
+              --source
+             remote source file
+              --template
+             template rbi
+              --title
+             title of the new document

+    configure      Bootstrap a the client .properties file
+      Usage: configure [options]

+    upload      Upload and create a file in the Roambi Repository
+      Usage: upload [options]
+        Options:
               --file
              locale file you with to upload
+              --folder
+             remote folder destination
+              --permission
+             set permissions for new file
+              --title
+             title of the new file

+    addPermission      add permissions to a file
+      Usage: addPermission [options]
+        Options:
+              --access
+             'view' or 'publish'
+             Default: view
+              --groupIds
+             group ids
               --target
-             target file uid
+             target file
+              --userIds
+             user ids

+    rmdir      Delete a folder in the Roambi Repository
+      Usage: rmdir [options]
+        Options:
+              --folder
+             folder to be deleted

 Notes